Larsa Pippen Rocks Beachy Waves & Revealing White Robe In Sexy Bathroom Shot

 “Beauty is her name!!!!!
 You are one of a kind,” another Instagrammer raved.

-Previously, The Inquisitr shared that the BFF of Kim Kardashian sizzlied in another smoking hot look, that time in another revealing look.
+Previously, The Inquisitr shared that the BFF of Kim Kardashian sizzled in another smoking hot look.
 For the photo op, Pippen rocked an oversized green top that hit just at her thigh, showing off her long and lean legs.
 The social media sensation also went pantless in the shot, pairing her look with some black over-the-knee boots that went all the way up her leg.